MDMangini/personal-website/content/working/medieval-walls/index.md

 ---
-title: "Conflict Technology as a Catalyst of State Formation: Urban Fortifications in Medieval and Early Modern Europe"
+title: "Conflict Technology as a Catalyst of State Formation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here